5 Essential Leadership Principles for Success in Everything

 Photo: My mom and I in 2018.

+This was a difficult leadership skill to master and one of the topics i get into in my first book American Reboot.
 I was bullied as a kid.
 I had messed-up teeth that weren’t fixed until high school.
 Until my late teens, I had a speech impediment.
 My last name rhymes with “nerd” (back when “nerd” was an insult) and “turd.”
 And I had a huge head—the same size in fourth grade as it is now.
 Plus, I wore a size 13 shoe in elementary school.

 I was made fun of every day.
 In the first few years of elementary school, I cried three or four times a day.
 My mom always encouraged me to be myself, and not worry about what others thought of me.
 She taught me that the only opinions that really mattered were those of my loved ones.